 As there are only about 18% of women employed in tech jobs, we asked Sher Minn what it’s like being a woman in a male-dominated industry.

 “It really depends on your team and company,” she says.

-“I don't think I've ever been discriminated on based on my gender, but in the past I have been in teams where as an only girl you have to put up with microaggressions like inappropriate jokes, advances or made to feel like you're not as adept.
+“I don’t think I’ve ever been discriminated against based on my gender, but in the past, I have been in teams where as an only girl you have to put up with microaggressions like inappropriate jokes, advances or made to feel like you’re not as adept.
 It may seem like a small thing but it does affect your morale.
-I don't let it get in the way of how well I do my job.
-But I do strongly believe that everybody deserves to feel welcome and comfortable at work, regardless of your background.
+I don’t let it get in the way of how well I do my job.
+But I do strongly believe that everybody deserves to feel welcome and comfortable at work, regardless of their background.
 For an extreme, yet not uncommon case, see the recent post by Susan Fowler on her experience at Uber.
-It's 2017 and stuff like this still happens.”
+It’s 2017 and stuff like this still happens.”

 “If you are a minority but want to work in tech, don’t let the numbers discourage you.
 In fact, the tech industry needs you.
 But at the same time, choose to work in inclusive teams.
 Find communities that support you, like RailsGirls and Women Who Code in KL.
 I’m fortunate enough to be working in a diverse and inclusive team at Viki.
 Diversity is still an ongoing problem, but by acknowledging it we can create more conversation around it.”

 Programming is mostly about problem-solving.
 It can be frustrating at times, but very satisfying when you get through it.
 Learning programming isn’t easy, let’s be real.
 It’s one of those things that takes time and dedication, but you will get there with practice.

 So don’t be afraid to suck at it in the beginning, because everyone does.
 The bottom line is, the tech and startup scene here in Malaysia is still growing.
 If you want a career which allows you plenty of room to learn and grow, and provides many different possible career paths and options, then tech is something you should definitely consider.